AviParrack/Soothcheck/README.md

 # Soothcheck

-A project for investigating truth detection and verification in large language models.
+A project for investigating lie detection and verification in large language models.

 ## Overview